 - When should you disclose that you’ve worked with family members?

-The best background checks find out the real deal about the person behind the profile and ensure that MBA programs are getting for-real excellent candidates, not just good bluffers who can exaggerate a resume into an approximation of impressiveness.
+The background checks find out the real story about the person behind the profile and ensure that MBA programs are getting for-real excellent candidates—not just good bluffers who can exaggerate a resume into an approximation of impressiveness.
 Background checks can also catch sloppiness and bad record-keeping, causing need for revision and more accurate re-reporting.

-Should you be scared about background verification checks?
+Should I be worried about the background check?

 Unless you recklessly lied in your application, you really don’t need to be scared about MBA background verification, but like every part of the application process, the background check can easily become nerve-wracking for prospective students.

-And, you should know that it is definitely possible to lose your seat based on information discovered during the background verification process.
+One of the most frequent questions we are asked is: “Are offers of MBA admission actually rescinded during the background verification process for applicants who have not intentionally misrepresented themselves?”
+Sadly, the answer to that one’s a “yes.”
+Each year, some admitted candidates are informed by their dream business school that they’ve failed to pass the background screening.
 For example, not disclosing past criminal convictions is for sure going to get your admission offer rescinded.
 Students have even been forced to leave after beginning classes due to issues discovered during background verification checks.
 So the stakes are very real.

 - Compensation and salary claims that can vary based on whether your employer’s HR officially “counts” things like stock options and discretionary budgets as part of your salary